cysouw/diathesis/text/c06_prepositions.md

    Ich wickle den Arm in dem Tuch ein.
 :::

 With a few verbs this alternation is attested without a verbal prefix or particle.
 In most cases this includes an optional *mit* instrument that alternates with an accusative object [@next a-c], cf. the English 'spray/load' alternation from Levin [-@levin1993: 50-51].
 This instrument alternation is closely related to the *mit* antipassive (see [@sec:prepositions-mit-antipassive]).
-In addition to the *mit* antipassive, in this diathesis another accusative alternates with a locative preposition that is obligatorily present [@next c,d], reminiscent of
+In addition to the *mit* antipassive, in this diathesis another accusative alternates with a locative preposition that is obligatorily present [@next c,d].

 ::: ex
 a.
 Er füllt die Flasche mit Schnaps.